Water shortages are a major risk of climate change. Alberta may already be seeing warning signs | CBC News

 Caitlin Hanrahan, an associate professor in the department of geography and environment at the University of Lethbridge, said there is evidence of what is to come in the hot, dry, smoky summer experienced across the Prairies.

-"In Canada, about 70 per cent of water sources are glaciers and ice caps, and these are melting.
+"Glaciers and ice caps [are] melting.
 So we're going to have less water in the future, and we're all going to feel it."

 CBC Calgary has launched a Lethbridge bureau to help tell your stories from southern Alberta with reporter Joel Dryden.
 Story ideas and tips can be sent to joel.dryden@cbc.ca.